domingo2000/ruby-lsp-shoulda-context/Readme.md

 - [ ] Make should with method runnable
 - [ ] Make exec method conditional to rails or Minitest setup
 - [ ] Make inner context or inner should with collissions with outer DSL not collide using full name of the test (Currently if 2 tests have the same name both are executed)
-- [ ] Provide grouping with classes that ends with "..Test" syntax
+- [x] Provide grouping with classes that ends with "..Test" syntax (Note: The codelens is duplicated becuase lsp support minitest by default and LSP responses are merged)

 **Note**: This project is in very early stage and could have major bugs